dkz2r/latex-novice-academic-publishing/episodes/11-citations-and-references.md

 ### biblatex

-When using Overleaf, we just need to make sure that the bibliography file is present in the project and properly referenced in our document.
 Check to make sure that your `main.tex` file is in the same directory as your `sample-references.bib` file.

 At the top of our `main.tex` file, we'll add a line to import biblatex: